emkcloud/livewire-tweak/docs/contents/prefix-flux.md

-# Prefix for Flux
+# Flux Prefixing

-At the time of writing this code, the Flux package sets assets/routes using absolute paths.
-This is limiting for my development environment.
+At the time of writing, the Livewire Flux sets asset and route paths using absolute URLs.
+This behavior is limiting in my development environment.
 Here's my solution:

 ## Blade directives